BCWF-Wetlands/WESP_OF/README.md

 WESP - Wetland Ecosystem Services Protocol

-There are five sets of WESP R scripts to answer the office questions for wetlands within a study area.
+There are five sets of WESP R scripts to assess wetlands within a study area:
-1) WESP_data_prep - This repository, presents a set of scripts used to generate a new, or process existing, wetlands for a study area;
+1) WESP_data_prep - This repository, presents a set of scripts used to generate a new, or process existing, wetlands for a study area and the associated spatial data - https://github.com/BCWF-Wetlands/WESP_data_prep;
-2) WESP_Sample_Design - attributes wetlands with local human and natural landscape characteristics - https://github.com/BCWF-Wetlands/WESP_Sample_Design;
+2) WESP_Sample_Design - attributes wetlands with  human and natural landscape characteristics - https://github.com/BCWF-Wetlands/WESP_Sample_Design;
-3) WESP_Sample_Draw - Generates a report card of how samples are meeting sampling criteria and performs a draw to select wetlands to meet criteria - https://github.com/BCWF-Wetlands/WESP_Sample_Draw;
+3) WESP_Sample_Draw - Generates a report card of how samples are meeting sampling criteria and performs a draw to select wetlands to fill sampling gaps - https://github.com/BCWF-Wetlands/WESP_Sample_Draw;
 4) WESP_OF - this repository, automates the majority of the office WESP questions.
-Questions OF6, OF8, OF9, OF10, OF11, OF13, OF14, OF24 must be answered manually; and
+Questions OF6, OF8, OF9, OF10, OF11, OF13, OF14, OF24 must be answered manually - https://github.com/BCWF-Wetlands/WESP_OF; and
-5) WESP_Calculator - reads the office and field questions and runs wespr which calculate the Ecosystem Services for set of reference sites or a single comparison site;
+5) WESP_Calculator - reads the office and field questions and runs wespr which calculate the Ecosystem Services for set of reference sites or a single comparison site - https://github.com/BCWF-Wetlands/WESP_Calculator.

 ### Usage